nipun-munasinghe/snakeGame/README.md

 - Use the arrow keys to control the snake's movement.
 - Avoid colliding with the borders or yourself.
 - Eat apples to grow the snake and increase your score.
+## Future Enhancements

+- 🖼️ **Custom Themes**: Add options to select different themes and snake colors.
+- 🎵 **Sound Effects**: Integrate background music and sound effects for enhanced gameplay.
+- 🏆 **Leaderboard**: Implement a leaderboard to track high scores locally or online.
+- 📱 **Mobile Compatibility**: Adapt the game for Android/iOS platforms.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with any enhancements or bug fixes.